Henry Sy: Career

 In his twenties, Sy became a store manager working for an American business involved in the local shoe industry in the Philippines; he opened his first sole-proprietorship store in Quiapo, Manila in 1948.
 He opened at least three shoe stores in the Carriedo area which was then known for its heavy pedestrian traffic.
 His decision to sell shoes was due to the losses his family experienced in World War II thinking that everyone would need shoes following the aftermath of the war.

-He sold surplus G.I. boots and saved finances before he established ShoeMart in 1958, his own small shoe store in Quiapo, that marked the beginning of SM Prime.
+He sold surplus G.I. boots, bankrolled the profits and was able to secure credit (like Php 1 million/US$500,000 from Chinabank in 1949 (US$=2PHP), roughly equivalent to PHP 385.17 million in 20245(US$=~56.91PHP) when adjusted for inflation [of the US Dollar]) prior to establishing Shoemart in 1958, his own small shoe store in Quiapo, which then marked the beginning of SM Prime.
 He later encountered difficulties in sourcing shoes locally and decided to import shoes from outside the country.

-Sy became involved in the banking industry when he acquired Acme Savings Bank (later renamed Banco de Oro or BDO) in 1967.
+Sy became involved in the Filipino banking industry when he acquired Acme Savings Bank (later renamed Banco de Oro or BDO) in 1967.

 In November 1972, he opened SM Quiapo, SM's first stand alone department store, and entrusted his 22-year-old daughter Teresita to run the store.
 On November 8, 1985, he established his first SM Supermall, SM City North EDSA.
 In the early 1990s, SM started opening more shopping malls with the setting up of two malls in Metro Manila and a solitary mall in Cebu City.
 SM Prime Holdings was incorporated in 1994 and went public.

 Sy was named "Richest Man of the Year" by the Makati Business Club in 1999 and was conferred an Honorary Doctorate in Business Management by De La Salle University in January of that year.
 He and his wife established the SM Foundation Inc., which helps underprivileged youths, the disabled and the elderly.
-He established business presence in Mainland China when the SM Group opened its first shopping mall in his native Xiamen.
+He established business presence in mainland China when the SM Group opened its first shopping mall in his native Xiamen.
 Other malls were later set up in other parts of Southern China.

 In August 2005, Sy's stake in the San Miguel Corporation, Southeast Asia's largest food and beverage conglomerate, reached 11%.
 He sold that stake in October 2007 for $680 million.

 Sy's holding company, SM Investments (also known as SM Group), has been frequently named as one of the best managed companies in the Philippines.
 SM Investments is the operator of Banco de Oro (BDO) and owner of Chinabank.
 In 2006, Sy bought the remaining 66% of Equitable PCI Bank, the Philippines' third largest lender, and merged it into BDO the following year.
 The transaction turned BDO into the second largest financial company in the country.